 Chicken & Biscuits is a raucous family comedy so full of laughter and love, it’ll leave you begging for seconds.
 The Jenkins family is coming together to celebrate the life of their father—hopefully without killing each other!
 But any hopes for a peaceful reunion unravel when a family secret shows up at the funeral…

 Michael Urie On Stage - Theater Credits, Bio and Tickets

-Mr. Urie has also worked as a producer, casting director and theatre director over the course of his career.
-His résumé as a director includes high school productions, regional productions and two off-Broadway credits for Bright Colors and Bold Patterns in 2016 and 2018.
-He has also taken over as host of the Drama League Awards ceremony since 2016.
+Urie has also worked as a producer, casting director, and theatre director over the course of his career.
+His résumé as a director includes high school productions, regional productions, and two Off-Broadway credits for Bright Colors and Bold Patterns in 2016 and 2018.
+He has also hosted the Drama League Awards ceremony since 2016.

 On screen, his most notable credits since Ugly Betty include The Decoy Bride (2011), Jeremy Fink and the Meaning of Life (2011), Petunia (2012), Partners (2012-13), Such Good People (2014), Modern Family (2014-15), The Good Wife (2014-16), Younger (2016-17), and Diverted Eden (2018).